karla-descartes/tutorials/guides/viewer.rst

 Feature Metadata
 ~~~~~~~~~~~~~~~~
-To find the complete metadata associated with a feature, select the comment box icon in the top right hand corner of the layer window and click on an image to access the complete metadata associated with a feature.
+To find the complete metadata associated with a feature, select the comment box icon in the top right hand corner of the layer window and click on an image to view its metadata.

 Searching for Locations
 ~~~~~~~~~~~~~~~~~~~~~~~